Code-Institute-Submissions/Quartet-Militaire/README.md

 ### W3C Validator Testing

 I used the W3C validators for both HTML and CSS to check my code.
-There were a few errors that I corrected during my project.
+On the final test there were no errors found.
+There were a few errors throughout my work on the project that I corrected as I went along.
 I realise now that it would have been a useful exercise to log these errors and perhaps add to my write up as part of an ongoing testing routine.
+One last issue I came across was with my semantic html where
+I needed to use <main> instead of <section> on the Media page to elimate the need to have a heading present, which had flagged up as a warning.

 ### Web Browser and Device Testing